-3 Fluid art "Sound of Ikebana" 3.1 Fluid art
+3 Fluid Art "Sound of Ikebana"

+3.1 Fluid Art

-The behavior of fluid consists of a large part of natural phenomena.
-Water flow, wave behavior, ocean currents, etc., are typical examples [8].
-Fluids are known to be able to create beautiful shapes under a variety of conditions.
-One example of a fluid phenomenon is the "milk crown [9]".
+The behavior of fluid consists of a large part of natural phenomena [8].
+Fluids are known to be able to create beautiful shapes under a variety of conditions [9].

 As beauty is a fundamental element of art, it is natural to use fluid phenomena as a basic methodology for art creation.
 One of the authors, Naoko Tosa, has led a project to create "fluid art" by shooting the behavior of fluids with a high-speed camera.
 High-speed cameras have traditionally been used to capture a variety of phenomena that occur in brief periods, such as the explosion of physical material, etc. On the other hand, we were interested in producing various beautiful organic shapes using fluids.
 Then, she found it possible to create an Ikebana-like shape (Ikebana is a Japanese flower arrangement) with a fluid such as paint by giving sound vibration.
 Figure 1 shows the generation system.

 When a speaker is placed facing up, a thin rubber film is put on it, a fluid such as paint is placed on the rubber film, and the speaker is vibrated with sound, the paint jumps up and makes various shapes, and the process is shot with a high-speed camera.
 Here, a high-speed camera of 2000 frames/second is used.
 A PC connected to the speaker produces various sounds and vibrates the speaker [4].

-Figure 1: Fluid art generation system.
+Fig. 1.
+Fluid art generation system. (©Naoko Tosa)